ufidon/netpro/labs/lab01/README.md

      python3 --version
      pip3 --version
      ipython3 --version
-     jupyter-lab --version
+     jupyter-lab --version # or
+     jupyter --version
      ```
    - Launch Jupyter Lab:
      ```bash
-     jupyter-lab
-     # or
+     jupyter-lab # or
-     jupyter lab
-     # or
+     jupyter lab # or
      jupyter notebook
      ```
    - This will open Jupyter Lab in your web browser.